The Rijksmuseum in Amsterdam is one of 16 state museums in The [...]

 Public Transport Amsterdam

-The public transport chip card is a plastic card that lets you travel on credit.
-Travelling with a public transport chip card is very handy because it allows you to travel with all the carriers including the NS (Dutch railway).Customers can buy this card in our webshop for € 7,50.
-Customers can also load the card with credits at your arrival in Amsterdam or Airport Schiphol and reload the card during your stay.
+The public transport chip card is a plastic card that let you travel on credits.
+Travelling with the public transport chip card is very easy because it allows you to travel with all the carriers including the NS (Dutch railway).Customers can buy this card in our webshop for € 7,50.
+Customers can also upload the card with credits at your arrival in Amsterdam or Airport Schiphol and reload the card during your stay.

 All of Amsterdam’s metro stations, operated by GVB, are gated with check-in and check-out ports that open with a public transport chip card or another travel ticket.The metro in Amsterdam is especially efficient to travel to the edges of the city and the center of the city.
 With the North-South Metro Line, you can get to the center within les then 20 minutes.

 Buses in Amsterdam

 The buses in Amsterdam are operated mainly by GVB, Connexxion and EBS.
 All buses have check-in and check-out ports meaning that you can check in with a public transport chip card and check-out.
 You cannot buy a ticket on the bus with cash money anymore.

 The tram is one of the most popular ways of transportation in the city centre of Amsterdam, the network is large and highly reliable.
 All trams are operated by GVB and you need a public transport chip card or other valid Amsterdam tram tickets, such as a GVB ticket or an Amsterdam travel ticket, to be able to travel.It is not possible anymore to buy a ticket on the tram with cash money.